 The arrival of the Blackwell architecture has redefined the NVIDIA catalogue.
-As of April 2026, the NVIDIA RTX PRO 6000 Blackwell stands as the gold standard of desktop GPUs for professionals in 3D rendering, simulation, and local AI development.
+In June 2026, the NVIDIA RTX PRO 6000 Blackwell stands as the gold standard of desktop GPUs for professionals in 3D rendering, simulation, and local AI development.

 For a workstation GPU, it packs record-breaking VRAM and the latest generation of Tensor Cores.
 In many ways, this means it effectively bridges the gap between traditional workstations and server-grade compute.